zenna/DReal.jl/README.md

 The feature which distinguishes dReal in comparison to other SMT solvers is its powerful support for nonlinear real arithmetic.

-Consider an example which slighly modifies a formula from the Flyspeck project benchmarks, taken from (the dReal homepage)[http://dreal.github.io/]
+Consider an example which slighly modifies a formula from the Flyspeck project benchmarks, taken from [the dReal homepage](http://dreal.github.io/)

+![flyspeckimage]!(images/eq.png?raw=true)

 ∃[3.0,3.14]x1.∃[−7.0,5.0]x2.2×3.14159265−2x1arcsin(cos0.797×sin(3.14159265x1))≤−0.591−0.0331x2+0.506+1.0